-The University's emissions were estimated using the Clean Air-Cool Planet® Campus Carbon Calculator v6.9 software and based upon collected facility data.
+The University's emissions were estimated using the UNH (formerly Clean Air-Cool Planet®) Campus Carbon Calculator v8.0.

 Emissions not reported because levels were considered to be de minimus include nitrous oxides used in the medical and research facilities, perflurocarbons used in eye surgeries and MRIs, and sulfur hexafluorides used in ultrasound imaging.